TosbackCgusBridge-Bot/CGUs-versions/Byliner/Privacy Policy.md

 **Byliner Privacy Policy**

 Byliner Inc. (“Byliner,” “we,” or “us”) knows that you care how information about you is used and shared.
-This Privacy Policy explains what information of yours will be collected by Byliner when you use Byliner.com (the “site”) and related services (the “Service”), how the information will be used, and how you can control the collection, correction and/or deletion of information.
+This Privacy Policy explains what information of yours will be collected by Byliner when you use Byliner.com or our mobile applications (such as our iPhone app) and related services (together, the “Service”), how the information will be used, and how you can control the collection, correction and/or deletion of information.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 **Information We Collect**